gem/oq-engine/doc/adv-manual/general.rst

 of 1 GB each, thus bypassing the 4 GB limit.
 It is up to the implementor to code the task carefully.
-In order to do so, it is essential to have in place some monitoring mechanism measuring how much data is returned back from a task, as well as other essential informations like how much memory is allocated and how long it takes to run a task.
+In order to do so, it is essential to have in place some monitoring mechanism measuring how much data is returned back from a task, as well as other essential information like how much memory is allocated and how long it takes to run a task.

 To this aim the OpenQuake engine offers a ``Monitor`` class